Psychtoolbox-3/psychtoolbox-3.github.com/docs/GetGITInfo.md

  7/11/13  dhb  Wrote it based on [GetSVNInfo](GetSVNInfo)
  7/12/13  dhb  More info, based on Ben Heasly's version of this in [RenderToolbox3](RenderToolbox3).
+ 12/2/18  dhb  Add --no-pager to the git branch call, based on email from
+               Henryk Blasniski who says this will work better across platforms.
+               The change did not break anything obvious on my machine.
+ 12/8/18  dhb  Same edit, line 99